Inferring the causal effect of journals on citations: Discussion

-We conjecture that a subset of factors that are used in journal evaluation are also used in post-publication research evaluation.
-This means that research evaluation ($E$) tends to correlate with journals because of underlying common factors.
-Even if factors that influence research evaluation would not influence citations directly, they would still correlate because of the mediating effect of the journal.
-If this would be the case, the correlation between evaluation outcomes and citations should be reduced when controlled for the journal.
-Previous research provides some support for this.\cite{Eyre-Walker2013} In this holds true, citations would be indicative of evaluation outcomes only because they were published in a particular journal.
-The journal itself might even be a more appropriate indicator.
-Possibly, evaluation itself is also affected directly by the journal in which it is published.
-Depending on the context, evaluation may also be affected directly by citations.
-Indeed, the proposed causal diagram in Fig.~\ref{fig:complex_causal_model} only captures part of a larger web of entanglement.
+We hypothesize that a subset of factors that are used in journal evaluation are also used in post-publication research evaluation, such as the UK REF \citep{Traag2019}.
+This means that research evaluation ($E$) tends to correlate with journals ($J$) because of underlying common factors (Fig.~\ref{fig:complex_causal_model}).
+Even if factors that influence research evaluation do not influence citations directly, they will still correlate because of the mediating effect of the journal.
+For example, if methodological aspects ($X_1$) affect research evaluation ($E$), it would correlate with citations ($C$) only because methodological aspects affect the journal ($J$).
+If our hypothesis holds true, citations would be indicative of the evaluation of articles only \emph{because} they were published in a particular journal.
+In that case, citations should not be normalized based on the journal in which they are published, as was attempted by~\citet{Zitt2005}.
+Doing so would effectively control for the journal, thereby blocking these causal pathways.
+Indeed~\citet{Adams2008} find that journal-normalized citations do not correlate with evaluation.
+Similarly, \citet{Eyre-Walker2013} report an absence of various correlations with evaluations when controlling for the journal.
+These results provide some evidence for our hypothesis.
+Journal metrics might even be a more appropriate indicator than citations to individual articles, as was suggested by \citet{Waltman2017}, although our results neither affirm nor refute this possibility.

-Our results affirm nor refute the argument by\;\citet{Waltman2017} about the use of journel metrics for research evaluation.
-They argue that stringent high-quality peer review by journals could lead to a homogeneous distribution of ``value'', and that citation rates could be a more noisy indicator of ``value''.
-If that were the case, journals metrics would be a better indicator of ``value'' than article-level citations Whether latent citation rates as defined here reflect this ``value'' is up for debate.
-Incorporating the effect of journals on citations in the model of\;\citet{Waltman2017} does not refute their argument either.
-In fact, it might even strengthen their argument.
-The question whether journals are a more accurate indicator than article-level citations thus remains open.
+Possibly, evaluation itself is also affected directly by the journal in which an article is published, and depending on the context, perhaps also by its citations.
+Indeed, the proposed causal diagram only captures part of a larger web of entanglement.